 - High Cortisol Levels Can Wake You Up

-Elevated cortisol levels activate your sympathetic nervous symptom, which can cause you to wake in the middle of the night.
+Elevated cortisol levels activate your sympathetic nervous symptom, which can cause you to .
 Once you’re awake, it can be difficult or even impossible to fall asleep again.
 This situation is clinically referred to as “middle insomnia” or “sleep-maintenance insomnia.”